- Compatibility

 OCILIB supports Oracle Instant Client.

-On Microsoft Windows, there is no difference between using a regular Oracle client and an Instant Client with OCILIB
+On Windows, there is no difference between using a regular Oracle Client and an Instant Client with OCILIB.

 On Unix-like systems, the Instant Client is divided in different packages.